On surfaces of high degree with respect to the sectional genus: Introduction

-In Section \ref {S:irreg} we focus on the case when the surface is irregular.
-The main result here is that if $q>0$, $h^0(S', K_{S'}+H)>0$, and $(K_{S'}+H)^2>0$, then $g-q\geq 3$, which we show implies that $|K_{S'}+H|$ is not composed with a pencil (see Theorem \ref {thm:npp}).
-In Section \ref {S:supraCSegre} we go on studying the irrational case and we prove an extension of a classical result by C. Segre; the latter says that if a scroll has linearly normal hyperplane sections of positive genus, then it is a cone (see \cite[Thm.
-2.3]{CD}), while our result says that if $d>2g+5$, and $S$ is ruled by conics and has linearly normal hyperplane sections, then it is essentially the 2--Veronese re-embedding of a cone (see Theorem \ref {thm:segre}).
-Moreover we show that if $d>3g-3$ and $q>0$, then $S$ is ruled by lines or conics, and therefore it is either a cone or a 2--Veronese thereof if it has linearly normal hyperplane sections (see Lemma \ref {prop:irr} and Corollary \ref {cor:irr}).
+In Section \ref {S:irreg} we focus on the case when the surface is irregular (i.e., $q>0$).
+The main result in this case is that if $(K_{S'}+H)^2>0$, then $g-q\geq 3$, which we show implies that $|K_{S'}+H|$ is not composed with a pencil (see Theorem \ref {thm:npp}).
+In Section \ref {S:supraCSegre} we go on studying the irrational case and prove an extension of a classical result by C. Segre: the latter says that if a scroll has linearly normal hyperplane sections of positive genus, then it is a cone (see \cite[Thm.
+2.3]{CD}), while our result says that if $S$ is ruled by conics and has linearly normal hyperplane sections, then it is essentially the 2--Veronese re-embedding of a cone if $d>2g+5$ (see Theorem \ref {thm:segre}).
+Moreover we show that if $d>3g-3$, then $S$ is always ruled by lines or conics, hence it is either a cone or a 2--Veronese thereof if it has linearly normal hyperplane sections (see Lemma \ref {prop:irr} and Corollary \ref {cor:irr}).

 Finally we focus on rational surfaces.
-In this case, we give a complete classification of surfaces for which the biadjoint system $|2K_{S'}+H|$ (see Theorem \ref {thm:class1}) or the triadjoint system $|3K_{S'}+H|$ is empty (see Theorems \ref {thm:class2} and \ref {thm:class3}).
-This, plus the aforementioned extension of Segre's theorem, gives a complete classification of surfaces of degree $d>3g-3$ with linearly normal hyperplane sections.
+In this case we give a complete classification of surfaces for which the biadjoint system $|2K_{S'}+H|$ (see Theorem \ref {thm:class1}), or the triadjoint system $|3K_{S'}+H|$ is empty (see Theorems \ref {thm:class2} and \ref {thm:class3}); recall that the case when the adjoint system is empty has been sorted out from the beginning.

+The latter results on rational surfaces, plus the aforementioned extension of Segre's theorem, give a complete classification of surfaces of degree $d>3g-3$ with linearly normal hyperplane sections, which we reckon is the main output of this article.
 The classification for $d\geq 4g-4$ had been given previously by the two first-named authors in \cite{CD}.
-As a brief account, the classification gives the following list: Veronese surfaces, represented by plane curves of degree at most 8, Del Pezzo surfaces or 2--Veronese images thereof, and surfaces represented by linear systems of $k$--gonal curves, with $k\leq 5$.
+Synthetically, the classification gives the following list: Veronese surfaces represented by plane curves of degree at most 8, Del Pezzo surfaces or 2--Veronese images thereof, and surfaces represented by linear systems of $k$--gonal curves, with $k\leq 5$.

 One of our important tools, besides projective and birational techniques, is an analogue, or rather a slight strengthening, of Reider's method, which is based on a detailed study of properties of $m$--connected effective divisors on a smooth surface (see in particular Lemma \ref {l:1-conn}, due to the third-named author).